Review by Frank Plowright

 Sophie Escabasse has built Witches of Brooklyn gradually, introducing a fair amount of people over the first three books, most of them given cameo roles in the opening sequence of Effie’s birthday party.
 Anyone experiencing the series for the first time with this volume is going to be very confused, as most of them don’t feature later.
 However, Escabasse’s art has been strong from the start, and young readers will surely be captivated by the busy party.

-In S’More Magic Efie discovered a talent for understanding the speech of animals, and overhearing seagulls talking about a mermaid’s return sets off Spell of a Time.
-A mermaid has been missing, and if only Effie could make the animals understand her they might discover where.
+In S’More Magic Effie discovered a talent for communing with plants, yet here she’s understanding the speech of animals, and overhearing seagulls talking about a mermaid sets off Spell of a Time.
+While the later use of the ability is engaging, why supply Effie with infinite new abilities without properly exploring those already introduced?
+Green fingers was a big deal last time.
+Effie overhears a mermaid has been missing, and if only Effie could make the animals understand her they might discover where.
 Any adults reading this to their children will wonder why it is with so many experienced witches on hand it’s down to Effie to find the missing mermaid, but that’s the task she takes on.